Shashikant86/bddfire/pre-defined-steps/capybara_steps.md

 ### User Actions

        Given  I am on “url”
-       When I filling “element” with “text”
-       When I click on “link”
+       When I fill in “element” with the text “text” When I selet the “link” link
-       When I click on “button”
+       When I select the "button" button
        When I click on element having text “text"
-       When I checked “checkbox”
+       When I check “checkbox”
-       When I unchecked “checkbox”
+       When I uncheck “checkbox”
        When I choose “radio button”
-       When I select option “” from dropdown “”
-       When I attach file “file_path"to field “locator” When I hover over element “locator “
+       When I select option “option” from the dropdown “dropdown” When I attach the file “file_path" to the field “locator” When I hover over the element “locator"

 ### Assertions

-       Then page should have title “"
+       Then the page title is  “title"
-       Then I should see element “element” having text “text” Then page should have element “element”
+       Then I see the element “element” with the text “text” Then page contains “element”
-       Then I should see element “element” having count “count” Then page should have link “”
+       Then I see element “element” “count” times
+       Then page contains the link "link"
-       Then page should have button  “”
+       Then page contains the button  “button”
-       Then page should have field “”
+       Then page contains the field “field”
-       Then page should have table “”
+       Then page contains the table “table”
-       Then I should see element “” with checked field Then I should see element “” with unchecked field Then I should see content “” in the page
+       Then the element “element” is checked
+       Then the element “element” is unchecked
+       Then the page contains the following content "content"